Danish lawmakers approve plan to locate asylum center abroad - WTMJ

 The Social Democrats argue their approach would prevent people from attempting the dangerous journey across the Mediterranean Sea to reach Europe and undermine migrant traffickers who exploit desperate asylum-seekers.
 Since 2014, more than 20,000 migrants and refugees have died while trying to cross the sea.

+When people realize they will be sent out of Europe, “they will stop going to Denmark, and that will mean that they will stop putting themselves in a dangerous situation on the Mediterranean Sea and they will stop wasting a lot of money paying like they pay to these smugglers,” Rasmus Stoklund, a Social Democratic lawmaker and member of Parliament’s Immigration and Integration Committee, told The Associated Press.

-Under the government’s plan, asylum-seekers would not be able to apply directly at a reception center outside Denmark since that only can be done at a Danish border.
+Bendixen of Refugees Welcome said the government’s argument is “nonsense” because asylum-seekers still would have to get to Denmark.
+Under the government’s plan, they would not be able to apply directly at a reception center outside the country since that only can be done at a Danish border.
 Instead, those who reach Denmark would be sent to a third country while their applications are processed.

 In April, the Danish government said it had signed a memorandum of understanding with Rwanda.
 The government has kept a low profile with the memorandum, which is not legally binding and sets the framework for future negotiations and cooperation between the two countries.